pudly/schmopera-hugo/content/articles/david-lang-high-art-in-lowercase.md

 <figcaption>Composer David Lang.
 Photo: Peter Serling.</figcaption>
 </figure>

 Although he has written a breathtaking number of compositions, if the past is prologue for Mr. Lang, we can anticipate much more.
 In addition to an untold number of works-in-progress, he is currently collaborating with poet Anne Carson on an opera based on another story by Akutagawa.
 He is even writing something for the musical theatre stage and anticipates writing more film scores, which he does every other year or so.
-For the film _Truth_ (2015), he was nominated for an Oscar and won the Italian Oscar (The David di Donatello award) for both the score and the soul-stirring soprano aria "simple song #3."
+For the film _Youth_ (2015), he was nominated for an Oscar and won the Italian Oscar (The David di Donatello award) for both the score and the soul-stirring soprano aria "simple song #3."

 Lucky for us, whatever is next, one thing is certain - Mr. Lang will continue making his mark writing for his favorite instrument: the human voice.